acpoll/acpoll.github.io/README.md

 </div>

 ## Current projects
-### *Perception and Learning for Robotics* class: Project on Reinforcement Learning for ANYmal
+### *Perception and Learning for Robotics* class: Project on improving autonomous navigation for quadruped ANYmal
 - Class of Spring 2025 at the Robotic Systems Lab at ETH

 ---